Rocky Romero: Early career (1997–2009)

 Rivera made his wrestling debut in 1997, using the ring name Rocky Romero.
 He was trained by Antonio Inoki at the NJPW Dojo in Los Angeles.
-His career has taken him through promotions in the Southern California region to Mexico, where he competed successfully for Consejo Mundial de Lucha Libre (CMLL), the world's oldest wrestling promotion, and in Japan where he has worked most notably in New Japan Pro-Wrestling, (NJPW) where he was chosen to become the fourth incarnation of Black Tiger, the villainous gaijin opponent of Tiger Mask (in this case Tiger Mask IV).
+His career has taken him through promotions in the Southern California region to Mexico, where he competed successfully for Consejo Mundial de Lucha Libre (CMLL), the world's oldest wrestling promotion, and in Japan where he has worked most notably in New Japan Pro-Wrestling (NJPW), where he was chosen to become the fourth incarnation of Black Tiger, the villainous gaijin opponent of Tiger Mask (in this case Tiger Mask IV).
 On October 8, 2005, Romero, as Black Tiger, defeated Tiger Mask for the IWGP Junior Heavyweight Championship.
 After a four-month reign, Tiger Mask regained the title from his nemesis.
-Romero made his debut in Pro Wrestling Noah on March 4, 2007, versus Mushiking Terry, casting into doubt the future of the Black Tiger persona.
+Romero made his debut in Pro Wrestling Noah on March 4, 2007, against Mushiking Terry, casting into doubt the future of the Black Tiger persona.
+Romero would then tour with Noah and teamed with Atsushi Aoki in the Nippon TV Cup Jr. Heavyweight Tag League.
+He also made his debut for Inoki's new promotion, the Inoki Genome Federation (IGF), defeating El Blazer.

 Romero, however, did compete as Black Tiger in August 2007 in Chikara to compete for the NWA World Junior Heavyweight Championship against champion Mike Quackenbush.
 At NJPW's Resolution '09 on April 5, Romero lost in a mask vs. title match against Tiger Mask, thus ending his role as Black Tiger.

 Consejo Mundial de Lucha Libre (2003–2004, 2008)

-In late-2003, Romero began working for Consejo Mundial de Lucha Libre in Mexico, using the name "Havana Brother I, he would team up with Havana Brother II and Havana Brother III to form a three-man team known as Los Havana Brothers.
-A few months later Los Havana Brothers began working as Rocky Romero, Pinoy Boy and Bobby Quance respectively.
+In late-2003, Romero began working for Consejo Mundial de Lucha Libre in Mexico, using the name "Havana Brother I", where he would team up with Havana Brother II and Havana Brother III to form a three-man team known as Los Havana Brothers.
+A few months later, Los Havana Brothers began working as Rocky Romero, Pinoy Boy and Bobby Quance respectively.
 On September 12, Romero became CMLL's first-ever World Super Lightweight Champion after defeating Volador Jr. in a tournament final.
 On November 14, Virus defeated Romero to win the championship, signaling the exit of Los Havana Brothers for the time being.
-In late 2004 Romero made a surprise return to CMLL and defeated Virus to regain the championship.
-After the title win he left CMLL again, occasionally defending the championship in Southern California.
-In 2005, local wrestler Tommy Williams won the Super Lightweight Championship but Romero regained it in January 2006.
+In late 2004, Romero made a surprise return to CMLL and defeated Virus to regain the championship.
+After the title win, he left CMLL again, occasionally defending the championship in Southern California.
+In 2005, local wrestler Tommy Williams won the Super Lightweight Championship, but Romero regained it in January 2006.
 At that point the championship became inactive, with no mention of it.

-In early-2008, Romero returned to CMLL and began working under the name "Grey Shadow", a masked gimmick, without CMLL openly acknowledging that it was Romero under the mask.
+In early 2008, Romero returned to CMLL and began working under the name "Grey Shadow", a masked gimmick, without CMLL openly acknowledging that it was Romero under the mask.
 No official references were given to his past with CMLL, nor any mention of the fact that Romero was a CMLL World Super Lightweight Champion.